Algebraic construction of Weyl invariant $E_8$ Jacobi forms: Preliminaries

 Let $\bbH=\{\tau\in\bbC|\mathrm{Im}\,\tau>0\}$ be the upper half plane and set $q=e^{2\pi\ri\tau}$.
 Let $E_4(\tau),E_6(\tau)$ denote the Eisenstein series of weight $4,6$ respectively (see Appendix~\ref{app:functions}).
 It is well known that $E_4,E_6$ generate the graded algebra $M_*$ of all $\grp{SL}_2(\bbZ)$ modular forms:

 We will also use the cusp form

 frequently, where $\eta(\tau)$ is the Dedekind eta function.

 \begin{dfn}[Weyl invariant Jacobi form] Let $R$ be an irreducible root system of rank $r$ and $W(R)$ the Weyl group of $R$.
 Let $L_R$ be the root lattice of $R$ and $L_R^*$ the dual lattice of $L_R$.
+When $L_R$ is odd, we rescale its bilinear form by 2 so that it becomes an even lattice.
 A holomorphic function $\varphi_{k,m}:\bbH\times\bbC^r\to \bbC$ is called a $W(R)$-invariant weak Jacobi form of weight $k$ and index $m$ ($k\in\bbZ,\ m\in\bbZ_{\ge 0}$) if it satisfies the following properties \cite{EichlerZagier, Wirthmuller}: {\roman{enumi}} \begin{enumerate} \item Weyl invariance:

 \item Quasi-periodicity:

 \item Modular transformation law:

 \item $\varphi_{k,m}(\tau,\vecz)$ admits a Fourier expansion of the form